nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 We will warn users if they are adding contacts with duplicate information, such as duplicate email address, or names which differ only by whitespace (in the middle).
 The user can then confirm whether they would like the duplicate contact to go through, or whether they would like to make changes to the duplicate contact.

-1. Currently, special characters such as `@` are not allowed in AlternateContact, even though they could conceivably be part of a contact's alternate email.
-We plan to allow for special characters to be included in AlternateContact.

 1. Currently, duplicate values for deletion indices, as well as parameters like `t/` and `a/`, get silently merged.
 This is not outright rejected for the convenience of users.
 However, users may have accidentally entered such duplicate values, which may result in the app's behaviour differing from users' expectations.